benmarwick/ctv-archaeology/README.md

 **Reproducible research**

--	  [knitr](http://cran.rstudio.com/web/packages/knitr/index.html) enables R code and text with formatting instructions (eg. markdown or LaTeX) to be combined in a single document and executed to produce a document that contains rendered plots, analysed data and formatted text. [rlp](https://github.com/yihui/rlp) is a package that lets you write an analysis as a Rmd file and then converts it into a package. [manuscriptPackage](https://github.com/jhollist/manuscriptPackage), [template](https://github.com/cboettig/template), and [template](https://github.com/Pakillo/template) (yes, that's two slighlty different packages with the same name) are packages that give templates for organising an analysis as an R package (eg. where the manuscript is the package vignette)
+-	  [knitr](http://cran.rstudio.com/web/packages/knitr/index.html) enables R code and text with formatting instructions (eg. markdown or LaTeX) to be combined in a single document and executed to produce a document that contains rendered plots, analysed data and formatted text. [rlp](https://github.com/yihui/rlp) is a package that lets you write an analysis as a Rmd file and then converts it into a package. [manuscriptPackage](https://github.com/jhollist/manuscriptPackage), [template](https://github.com/cboettig/template), and [template](https://github.com/Pakillo/template) (yes, that's two slightly different packages with the same name) are packages that give templates for organising an analysis as an R package (eg. where the manuscript is the package vignette)
 -   The [rmarkdown](http://cran.rstudio.com/web/packages/rmarkdown/index.html) package implements the simple markdown document formatting language with some minor customizations to recognise R code blocks and inline code.
 Complementary packages include [captioner](https://github.com/adletaw/captioner) and [kfigr](https://github.com/mkoohafkan/kfigr) for figure and table captions and cross-referencing.
 -   [pandoc](http://johnmacfarlane.net/pandoc/) is a universal document format converter (not an R package), in this context it is used to convert rmarkdown or LaTeX to PDF, MS Word or HTML files.
 It is included with RStudio but can also be used stand-alone from the command line.
 -   [packrat](http://cran.rstudio.com/web/packages/packrat/index.html) supports the development of isolated, stand-alone projects that include all the packages used and their dependencies (related: [rbundler](http://cran.rstudio.com/web/packages/rbundler/index.html)).